2009 NRL season

 The 2009 NRL season was the 102nd season of professional rugby league football club competition in Australia, and the twelfth run by the National Rugby League.
 For the third consecutive year, sixteen teams competed for the 2009 Telstra Premiership title.
-The season commenced with the first match played on 13 March and ended with the Grand Final, played on 4 October.
+The season commenced with the first match played on 13 March and ended with the grand final, played on 4 October.
 The Grand Final was won by the Melbourne Storm in their fourth consecutive grand final appearance.
 However, they were stripped of their Premiership on 22 April 2010 after they were found to be guilty of breaching the league's salary cap.

 The second season of the National Youth Competition also commenced in line with the Telstra Premiership.

 Season summary

 This season the NRL introduced a second on-field referee.
 Previously when the ball changed possession the lone on-field referee would have to change his position to stay with the defending team.
 He also could only observe the ruck from one direction.
 The two-referee system saves the referees some running back and forth to get into position as possession changes and also improves watchfulness over the ruck.

-The Manly Sea Eagles began their premiership title defense in horrific fashion, losing their first four games, before a stunning revival led to them losing only four of their final 16 regular season games.
+The Manly Warringah Sea Eagles began their premiership title defense in horrific fashion, losing their first four games, before a stunning revival led to them losing only four of their final 16 regular season games.
 The St. George Illawarra Dragons, under new coach Wayne Bennett finished the regular season with their first minor premiership title as a joint venture club.
 However, the Dragons then became the first minor premiers since the Canterbury-Bankstown Bulldogs in 1993 to be eliminated from the final series in consecutive losses.

 For the first time since the McIntyre final eight system was introduced, a game was played twice in a row in the same stadium.
-This happened when the Dragons and Parramatta Eels played each other in round 26 (the final regular season round) and again in the first week of finals, both at WIN Jubilee Oval at Kogarah.
-The first game saw St George Illawarra come away with a 37-0 win in front of 17,974, while the next weeks Qualifying final saw Parramatta reverse the result with a 25-12 win in front of 18,174.
+This happened when St. George Illawarra and Parramatta Eels played each other in round 26 (the final regular season round) and again in the first week of finals, both at WIN Jubilee Oval at Kogarah.
+The first game saw St. George Illawarra come away with a 37-0 win in front of 17,974, while the next weeks Qualifying final saw Parramatta reverse the result with a 25-12 win in front of 18,174.

-The Eels went on to become the first side since the McIntyre final eight system was introduced (in 1999) to make the grand final from eighth position.
-Along the way, they defeated the top three teams – the St George Illawarra Dragons, Gold Coast Titans and Bulldogs – in their three finals series matches, to make it to their first Grand Final since 2001.
+Parramatta went on to become the first side since the McIntyre final eight system was introduced (in 1999) to make the grand final from eighth position.
+Along the way, they defeated the top three teams – the St. George Illawarra Dragons, Gold Coast Titans and Canterbury – in their three finals series matches, to make it to their first Grand Final since 2001.
 Their Grand Final opponents, the Melbourne Storm, were playing in their fourth straight Grand Final and were looking for their third premiership having previously won in 1999 and 2007.

 In 2009, NRL games on New Zealand's Sky network drew average audiences of 46,221.